 Final Thoughts: Ready or Not, They’re Coming

-They will be the normal way to do things.
+They will soon be the common way to operate.